hirrolot/poica/README.md

   <img src="https://i.imgur.com/SiyRYvC.png" width="500px">

   This library provides [algebraic data types], [type introspection], and [pattern matching] for pure C11.
-They are used to represent data from the real world conveniently, without too much boilerplate.
+They are used to represent data from the real world naturally, without too much boilerplate.
 </div>

 <hr>